The Japanese art in Lithuania

 Traditions of Japanese art reach Lithuania in various ways.
 Pieces of art can already be noted at the end of the 19th century in private collections of Lithuanian noblemen.
 However, they were attainable only by a fortunate few.
 At the beginning of the 20th century, the first public exhibition of Japanese artworks was arranged.
 Unfortunately, many artistic assets were destroyed or lost during the wars and occupations in the 20th century.
 The remaining pieces of art are carefully protected and people can see them publicly very seldom.

-Thanks to exhibitions, creative workshops, and the Japanese artists residing in Lithuania, people have more opportunities to get acquainted with traditions of the Japanese art after the restoration of independence in 1990.
-And this is not only about famous wood engraving, that attracted people‘s attention to Japan for a long time.
-There are many areas of art introduced in Lithuania including ceramics, sculpture, ink painting, flower art ikebana, Japanese swords, and tea ceremony.
+Thanks to exhibitions, creative workshops, and the Japanese artists residing in Lithuania, people have more opportunities to get acquainted with traditions of the Japanese art after the restoration of independence in 1990, ranging from the famous woodblock prints, that attracted people‘s attention to Japan for a long time, to ceramics, sculpture, ink painting, flower art ikebana, Japanese swords, and tea ceremony.
 Many Lithuanian artists inspired by the principles of east esthetics, introduced the Japanese traditions to their art.

 (sumi-e of Dalia Dokšaitė from the cycle "Japonija"; D. Dokšaitė personal archive)